Practical information

 Getting to CIEL Bretagne

-Insurance cover necessary when you come to study in france
+Insurance cover necessary when you come to study in France

 You should make sure you have medical insurance and liability insurance before you come to France.